brinij/p1_navigation/README.md

     (_For AWS_) If you'd like to train the agent on AWS (and have not [enabled a virtual screen](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Training-on-Amazon-Web-Service.md)), then please use [this link](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana_Linux_NoVis.zip) to obtain the environment.

-2. Place the file in the DRLND GitHub repository, in the `p1_navigation/` folder, and unzip (or decompress) the file.
+3. Place the file in this GitHub repository, in the `p1_navigation/` folder, and unzip (or decompress) the file and delete Banana_Linux folder.

+4. Open new terminal and run your virtual environment with Python3 : `$source activate drlnd`
+5. In terminal, place yourself inside of p1_navigation folder
+6. Run notebook: `$jupyter notebook Navigation.ipynb`

 ### Instructions